jforget/raku-Hamilton2/doc/Hamilton.en.md

 Yet, I need some additional data  for each isometry.
 Until this point, I have implemented everything as SQL  tables, I will continue with the dodecahedron isometries.
-So  we  have an  `Isometry`  table with  the following fields.
+So we  have an  `Isometries` table  with the following fields.

 * `isometry` is  the record key.
 It  is a string with  only chars `λ`,